nutthawit/sway-dotfiles/readme.md

 > `greetd` is required when you need to run `just --no-deps install` to install on /usr/local, not just systemd-sysext
 > `power-profiles-daemon`  is a Linux service that manages system power profiles, allowing users to switch between different power modes (e.g., Power Saver, Balanced, and Performance) to optimize battery life or performance.
 It is commonly used in GNOME-based systems (like Fedora, Ubuntu, and other distributions) as an alternative to older solutions like `tlp` or `cpufreqd`.
+> `google-noto-sans-thai-fonts` and `glibc-langpack-thai` for correct display thai font on application

 ## Post install cosmic-epoch